IOP Code of Conduct

 - exemplifying the highest standards in all that they do.

-- Many of the principles set out in this Code are designed to ensure that individuals feel safe and comfortable when interacting with the IOP and much of what is set out in the Code is relevant to others who, although not members, have contact with the IOP.
+6. Many of the principles set out in this Code are designed to ensure that individuals feel safe and comfortable when interacting with the IOP and have an inclusive experience; much of what is set out in the Code is relevant to others who, although not members, have contact with the IOP.
 This Code will apply to such individuals and terms and conditions in relation to meetings, conferences and other similar events for which anyone can register will reference them.
-References to ‘members’ in this Code may therefore, where appropriate, be read as including non-members.

 Extract from the Bylaws